How To Negotiate When Selling a House in 2025

 Knowing how to negotiate when selling a house can feel challenging, whether it’s your first home sale or your fourth.
-There’s setting your house price; dealing with counteroffers; and considering closing costs, loan and occupancy terms, contingencies, repairs, updates, and more.
+There’s setting your house price, dealing with counteroffers, and considering closing costs, loan and occupancy terms, contingencies, repairs, upgrades and updates, and more.

-Negotiating takes the art of understanding human behavior and the skill of an experienced agent with a keen awareness of the current housing market to guide you to the best deal for you.
+Negotiating requires the art of understanding human behavior and the skill of an experienced agent with a keen awareness of the current housing market to secure the best deal.

 During the pandemic housing boom, sellers held their position in the driver’s seat.
 But with recent market conditions — higher mortgage interest rates, declining home sales, and inflation — what does that mean for sellers?